Ilaggerz/Cash_Payment_Receipt/README.md

 12/09/2022 -Ivan
 * Added more functions to the all_func.php file
 * Created a master branch for my backend creation
-* createpage.php can now add data to the datbase YEEEYYY!!
+* createpage.php can now add data to the datbase YEEEYYY!!!